-MBA aspirants, who are appearing in forthcoming MAT on 20th May 2018 must adhere to schedule in a very strategic manner for oneself.
+MBA aspirants, who are appearing in forthcoming MAT 17th Feb 2019(PBT) and 23rd Feb 2019(CBT) must adhere to schedule in a very strategic manner for oneself.

 Doing so will help the aspirant to follow a specific plan during the exam day and discipline oneself accordingly especially now when there isn't much time left for the exam.